Influencer Marketing: Fraud Prevention 101

 - An abnormal number of retweets and likes for each post.

 Marketers are catching up to the ways of unscrupulous influencers and are using other software and common sense to weed them out.
-To be more thorough, you should consider hiring a company that specializes in influencer marketing and who vets influencers.
+To be more thorough, you should consider hiring a social media influencer marketing agency.

 Protect Your Brand from Influencer Fraud